skyl/bonsai/stay-with-one.md

 great with TypeScript - you will probably write your frontend in TypeScript and you backend in Ruby.
 Another person comes along who loves Golang or Java, maybe you will add a toolchain for them to build workers in their favorite language.
-On paper, in theory, and in this book, you should try choose a single language so that you can streamline your development process with a single toolchain.
+On paper, in theory, and in this book, you could try choose a single language so that you can streamline your development process with a single toolchain.
 But, your software is not built on paper or in theory, your software is built by delivering change to your version control system.